Fast and efficient document certification - cheaper than our competition!

 English

-Document authentication in Canada is done by Department of Foreign Affairs and International Trade (DFAIT) JLAC Division, and Canada Legalization Services is a frequent visitor to DFAIT.
-Since Canada is not a party to the Hague Apostille Convention of October 5, 1961, the so called chain legalization process exists between Canada and other countries for acceptance of public documents regardless of whether the other countries signed the Convention or not.
+So called chain legalization process still exists between Canada and other countries for acceptance of public documents with countries are not signed the Hague Convention 1961.
 The legalization is used in lieu of apostille that is only acceptable when two countries both joined the Hague Convention.

 Source: www.hcch.net